• Students

 • Announce exams and quizzes in advance.

-Our students are required to submit signed Testing Accommodation Forms at least two weeks before the scheduled exam or quiz.
-Our staff is always happy to work with you and your students to finalize arrangements.
-If a request is late, however, it may require rescheduling, and/or the instructor may be responsible for facilitating the exam and the accommodations.
+Remember to announce exams and quizzes in advance.
+Students must submit signed Testing Accommodation Forms at least two weeks before the scheduled exam or quiz.
+Our team is available to assist you and your students in finalizing arrangements.
+If a request is submitted late, it may require rescheduling.
+The instructor might need to facilitate the exam and accommodations in such cases.

-• Make general announcements to remind your astudents to submit testing accommodation forms
+• Make general announcements to remind your students to submit testing accommodation forms

 • Always caption media that is presented in your course.